Comcast/CARAF/Tools/PQBench/Performance-Metrics.md

 ### 🧪 Example :
 - Measure Memory Usage with `valgrind --tool=massif`

+The example below is for FN-DSA (Falcon) provided through binding with libOQS.
+Natively supported algorithms do not need the `-provider oqsprovider` parameter.
 ```bash
 # Generate a Falcon-512 key
 openssl genpkey -provider oqsprovider -algorithm falcon512 -out falcon_key.pem